 - There is less baby movement

-- If you are not feeling well and worried for your condition.
+- If you are not feeling well and worried about your condition.